 Too often, or so it seems to me, even when we do see business relationship management taken seriously, we apply it to that first level of contact.
 When we should instead, perhaps, be drilling deeper into our business’ structure to find the origin and oversight of the customer attitudes, behavior, and requirements.
 After all, if we wanted to change the kind of songs we hear, we need to find and deal with the songwriters, not just the singers.

-So who are the real influencers in ITSM?
+So who are the real ITSM influencers?
 But, more importantly, what are you doing to differentiate between the message originators and the messengers to identify the real IT needs of your business?